 You expect to feel tired if you take sleeping pills.
 But when other medications make you sleepy, it can interfere with your life.

-- Antianxiety medications
+- antianxiety medications

-- Antipsychotic medications
+- antipsychotic medications

-- Antiseizure medications
+- antiseizure medications

-- Muscle relaxers
+- muscle relaxers

-Why do some medications cause you to get drowsy?
+Why do some medications make you drowsy?

-Hergert: Everyone reacts to medicines differently, so it’s hard to generalize.
+According to Hergert, “Everyone reacts to medicines differently, so it’s hard to generalize.
 But let’s use beta-blockers as an example.
 They lower your heart rate, which could leave you feeling a little tired.

 Antihistamines, on the other hand, work differently.
 People with seasonal allergies often take them to block histamine.
-This is a chemical your body makes, and it’s responsible for allergic reactions such as congestion, sneezing and itchy eyes.
+This is a chemical your body makes, and it’s responsible for allergic reactions such as congestion, sneezing, and itchy eyes.

 What should I do when I realize that a new medication is making me drowsy?

-Hergert: If you’re just starting on a medication that’s known to cause drowsiness, avoid doing activities that require alertness, such as driving, until you know how it affects you.
+Hergert says, “If you’re just starting on a medication that’s known to cause drowsiness, avoid doing activities that require alertness — such as driving — until you know how it affects you.
 Then give it a few weeks.
-Your body may adjust to the medicine, and you’ll start to feel less drowsy.
+Your body may adjust to the medication, and you’ll start to feel less drowsy.”

 What if some time goes by and I still feel drowsy?

-Hergert: If you feel you aren’t adjusting to your medication, reach out to your doctor.
+According to Hergert, “If you feel you aren’t adjusting to your medication, reach out to your doctor.
 He or she may be able to recommend ways to reduce or eliminate the drowsiness.
 For instance, it may be that the dose or the time of day you take the medication should be adjusted.

 In some cases, your doctor may recommend a different medication.
 Just be sure you make this decision with your doctor’s help.
-You shouldn’t make these kinds of changes on your own.
+You shouldn’t make these kinds of changes on your own.”

-Let’s discuss some specific examples.
-For instance, what should I do if my antihistamine is making me drowsy?
+What should I do if my antihistamine is making me drowsy?

 How do beta-blockers cause drowsiness?

-Hergert: In addition to slowing your heart rate, beta-blockers also relieve pressure on the heart by blocking the action of certain hormones, such as adrenaline.
+Hergert says, “In addition to slowing your heart rate, beta-blockers also relieve pressure on the heart by blocking the action of certain hormones, such as adrenaline.
 And when you have less adrenaline, you may have less energy.

 Most people can tolerate beta-blockers.
-But a small percentage may experience some drowsiness and fatigue.
+But a small percentage may experience some drowsiness and fatigue.”

 Should I stop taking the beta-blocker if I’m drowsy?

-Hergert: No. Don’t stop on your own.
+According to Hergert, “No. Don’t stop on your own.
 Tell your doctor if you’re feeling fatigued and it’s not improving.
 Your doctor may suggest trying some strategies for addressing the problem without ignoring the health of your heart.
-Again, he or she may lower the dose or switch you to a different medicine.
+Again, he or she may lower the dose or switch you to a different medicine.”

 Could my antidepressant be causing drowsiness?

-Hergert: Generally speaking, antidepressants are known to cause sleep problems, including drowsiness.
+Hergert says, “Generally speaking, antidepressants are known to cause sleep problems, including drowsiness.
 These medicines work by acting on certain neurotransmitters in the brain called serotonin and norepinephrine.
 These both elevate mood.
 But at the same time, the medicines can make you feel drowsy.

 If your doctor prescribes an antidepressant, ask about the best time of day to take it.
-For instance, mirtazapine (Remeron®) and trazodone (Desyrel®) are often taken at bedtime.
+For instance, mirtazapine (Remeron) and trazodone (Desyrel) are often taken at bedtime.
 This is because they are known to cause drowsiness.
-[Click here to search for antidepressant coupons.]

 Other kinds of antidepressants, such as selective serotonin reuptake inhibitors, are not as likely to cause drowsiness.
-So you may be advised to take those during the daytime.
+So you may be advised to take those during the daytime.”

 Are there other things I can do if I feel drowsy during the day?

 “That starts with a consistent sleep schedule, and you should avoid caffeinated drinks late in the day.

 Also, if you take over-the-counter medications, try to avoid any that may contribute to drowsiness.
 And avoid alcohol while taking medication.
-It could make you even drowsier.
+It could make you even drowsier.”

 “A 30-minute walk is a good way to boost your energy.
 If you can’t get outside, try walking around your house 2 or 3 times a day for 10 or 15 minutes each time.
-That can really help.
+That can really help.”